This course may be taken prior to or during the same term.

 - Demonstrate proficiency to the second level of the same foreign language (or American Sign Language) taken either in high school or at the undergraduate institution(s) attended previously.

 - Transfer students not meeting the foreign language requirement may be admitted; however, if admitted, such students are required to complete the foreign language requirement prior to UWF graduation.

-- Transfer students who received an Associate of Arts (“AA”) degree from a Florida public community college, college, or university prior to September 1, 1989 are exempt from this requirement.
+- Transfer students who received an Associate of Arts (“AA”) degree from a Florida public community college, state college, or university prior to September 1, 1989, are exempt from this requirement.

 The admission of transfer students to UWF shall be in accordance with the University’s mission and goals and shall comply with any enrollment limitations established by the BOG or the University.